joedaoofficial/JoeDAO-Asset-List/README.md

-# JoeDAO-Asset-List
+# JoeDAO Asset List

-Request to list your tokens here
+This file is used by JoeDAO to maintain a list of projects for its charting feature.
+Please follow the examples and make a pull request with your project.